hauselin/docdata/README.md

 # docdata

-docdata is an R package that generates documentation for datasets semi-automatically.
+docdata is an R package that **generates documentation for datasets semi-automatically**.
 It streamlines the process of documenting when/where/who etc. a dataset is from.
+It also **standardizes documentation**.

-It also standardizes documentation.
-Ultimately, every dataset (e.g., csv/txt file) with tabular data should have a corresponding documentation file that describes the rows and columns of that dataset and other information about the dataset.
-Ultimately, docdata aims to make data docmentation and sharing easier.
+Ideally, every dataset (e.g., csv/txt file) with tabular data should have a corresponding documentation file that describes the rows and columns of that dataset and other information about the dataset.
+`docdata` helps you accomplish all that.

+`docdata` aims to make data docmentation and sharing easier.
+It helps you avoid being **that** person who shares data that no one else can use because nothing was documented.

 ## Installation